junobuild/plugins/plugins/vite-plugin/README.md

 ## Options

-The plugins can be initialized with the following options:

-- `container`: `true` to use [Juno Docker](https://github.com/junobuild/juno-docker) with default options, or specify an object.
+The plugin can be customized using the optional `juno` configuration object.
+This allows you to control how the Juno Docker container is used in your project, especially during local development or end-to-end (E2E) testing.

+### `juno.container`

+Use the container option to enable, disable, or fine-tune the use of [Juno Docker](https://github.com/junobuild/juno-docker).

+You can provide:

+- `false` — to disable the container entirely.
+- `true` — to enable the container with default settings (only in development mode), which is also the default behavior.
-The object accepts the following parameters:
+- An object with the following fields:

-- An optional `url` as `string`, representing the container URL including the port, e.g. `http://127.0.0.1:8000`.
+  - `url` (`string`, optional): A custom container URL, including the port.
+Example: http://127.0.0.1:8000
-- An optional list of `modes` for which the container should be used.
+  - `modes` (`string[]`, optional): An array of modes (e.g., ['development', 'test']) during which the container should be used.

 By default, the container is mounted only in `development` mode.